openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 ```
 Press Esc and then type ':wq' and press Enter to write the file and quit

-Run `ifup wlan0` to connect to wifi
+Run `ifup wlan0` to make sure you can connect to wifi

+`reboot` so you can connect via ssh

 If you need more details on setting up wpa-supplicant, see one of these guides: